SocioFi/fabricXai-the-garments-intelligent-platform/VERCEL_DEPLOYMENT_GUIDE.md

 The build output directory is configured in `vite.config.ts` as `build` (default for Vite).

+**Important**: The project includes a `vercel.json` file that configures Vercel to use the `build` directory as the output directory.
+This ensures Vercel correctly finds your built files after the build process completes.

 ## Step 2: Set Up Vercel Project

 ### 2.1 Import Project from GitHub